zoul/Lambda-Alert/README.md

   without pressing any of the buttons.
 This method does not perform the cancel button action, but it *does* call the `dismissAction` block mentioned in the previous bullet.
+* You can also dismiss the dialog by posting a notification to the standard notification center.
+The name of the notification is documented in the header files.
+If you want the dismissal to be animated, include a `userInfo` dictionary with the notification that returns an appropriate `NSNumber` instance for `CCActionSheetAnimationKey` or `CCAlertViewAnimatedKey`.
+The notification triggers `-dismissAnimated:`, so the notes above apply.

 Links
 -----